t8js/router/README.md

 });
 ```

-⬥ Both event handlers, acting like routing middleware, are immediately called when they are added if the route is already in the navigation-complete state.
+⬥ Handlers of both events are immediately called when they are added if the route is already in the navigation-complete state.

 ## Route matching